buaa-hipo/BIRA/README.md

 ./build.sh
 ```

-Load the environment to use the installed JSI-Toolkit:
+Load the environment to use the installed BiRFIA:

 ```
 # make sure we are in the root directory of this repo